 Her art is rooted in the 19th century but with a focus on modernity.
 Daniella is influenced by classic artists like French art nouveau poster illustrator Louis Theophile Hingre, Irish stained glass artist and book illustrator Harry Clarke, French portrait painter Élisabeth Louise Vigée Le Brun, Victorian era watercolorist Eleanor Vere Boyle, English illustrator Aubrey Beardley, and Austrian painter Gustav Klimt, along with more contemporary artists such as Italian cartoonist Nadir Quinto, Japanese horror manga Junji Ito and American painter Camille Rose Garcia.
 Horror movie mastermind Clive Barker, English occultist painter Austin Osman Spare, Japanese cartoonist Peach Momoko and American horror film visionary Charles Band are also artistic inspirations.

 While studying illustration at The University of the Arts in Philadelphia, Daniella felt stifled by the city.
 But by wandering the narrow, shadowy streets of what was the 19th century Red Light District and prodding the shopkeepers for stories of strange happenings and begging for entry into their secret basement passageways that run beneath, she was enthralled.
 After college, she moved to Los Angeles where she lived for 10 years, firmly establishing herself within the horror community.
 LA is where Daniella found her voice artistically and where her professional work began to really take off.
 When the pandemic hit, she sought refuge in Palm Desert and eventually made her way to Tel Aviv and London.
 In London she delighted in being surrounded by haunted history and gothic architecture.
-Daniella was in heaven there, and the art that poured out of her was effortless and endless.
+While in England, and the art that poured out of her was effortless and endless, which birthed a solo Exhibition, Skirting Spectres, at the Crypt Gallery of St. Pancras Church.
+The exhibition, filled with illustrations based on local legends, opened up a wider discussion on the importance of folklore.
+Daniella has now shifted her research to other cultures, documenting legends through her illustrations that would otherwise be lost to time.

 Daniella sees great value in being able to make everyday objects beautiful through design.
 She observes, “The things we choose to keep or adorn ourselves with are very often a personal statement.
 Having design and illustrations in our lives can make us feel a bit better, maybe stand a bit taller.
 I think we forget how much design is in every detail of our days.
 I thrive on being able to deliver something extra special where you least expect it.
 I have always thought ‘If there is a way to make our environment, our favorite or most used objects, more beautiful, then why don't we?’”
 She designed product packaging for Pizza Girl sauce, trophy design for horror film festival Shriekfest, book covers, advertisements and more.